 - Using a fork, pinch the edges together to keep filling inside and layers attached.

-- Brush top of pastry with egg wash.
+- Brush top of pie dough with egg wash.

 - Combine powdered sugar with water a little at a time until you have a thin white icing for your pop tart.